HomeHistory

 On June 23, after robbing R. L. Brown Grocery Market, Clyde Barrow and fellow gang member William D. Jones ran into trouble when approached by Marshal Henry D. Humphrey and Deputy Sheriff Ansel Salyers.
 The gunfight that followed claimed the life of Humphrey after he was shot in the chest, and the two outlaws made their escape.

 In July, the gang checked into a guest house by the Red Crown Tavern in Platte City, Missouri.
-They seemed not to even attempt to be conspicuous, and their actions attracted a lot of attention.
-They rented two cabins adjoined by a garage and took several actions which raised suspicions.
+They seemed not to even attempt to be inconspicuous, and their actions attracted a lot of attention.
+They rented two cabins adjoined by a garage and took several actions that raised suspicions.
 The owner of the guest house noticed they backed the car into the garage “gangster style” in order to make a quick getaway.
 They also taped newspapers over the inside of the windows and paid for the accommodations and all their meals with coins.

 When two of the gang members went into town for supplies, the alarm was finally raised, and police officers arrived to investigate.
-A gunfight ensued, and with superior firepower and a bit of luck, the Barrow gang were once again able to make their escape.
+A gunfight ensued, and with superior firepower and a bit of luck, the Barrow gang was once again able to make their escape.
 When a bullet short-circuited the horn on the getaway car, the police took it as a sign of a cease-fire and did not engage the gang further.

 There were, however, injuries.
 Buck Barrow was severely wounded in the head, and Blanche received micro-shards of glass in her eyes.